stackp/promisejs/README.md

         alert(result);
     });

-When their task is done, asynchronous functions resolve the promise with the `.done(error, result)` method.
+Asynchronous functions resolve the promise with the `.done(error, result)` method when their task is done.
 This invokes the promise callbacks with the `error` and `result` arguments.

     function asyncfoo() {